Reasons to say good-bye to wire hangers:

 - They make annoying creases in your clothing

-- They can rust over time and stain clothing (I’ve seen it happen)
+- Rust over time and staining clothes is seen (I’ve seen it happen)

 - They don’t hold their shape for long and clothes sag on the hanger